macbeth-byui/cse280-course/challenge-set/group07.md

 ### Part 3

-Compare how many verticies and edges are in both spanning trees.

-<br /><br />
+Draw both spanning trees rooted at vertex 0 next to the graphs above.
+Compare the heights of the two trees.

 ### Part 4

-Draw both spanning trees rooted at vertex 0.
-Compare the heights of the two trees.

-<br /><br />

-### Part 5

 Suppose that each vertex in the graph has the ability to transmit (or forward) a message to all adjacent verticies.
 If I wanted to transmit a message from vertex 0 to all the verticies in the original graph, should I create a spanning tree using BFS or DFS?
 Why?

+<br /><br />

+## Question 4

+Visit the following online maze solver: https://zyrridian.github.io/bfs-dfs-maze/

+Answer the following questions:
+* Generate new mazes (big or small) and solve them using BFS or DFS (or at the same time).
+Set the speed slow enough so you can see the behavior of BFS and DFS.
+Note that the maze can be represented as a graph of allowable movements.
+Which algorithm most commonly found the end of the maze the fastest?

+* Which algorithm used the most computer memory?

+* Consider writing a solver for Soduku.
+You would have 9 possible numbers (open paths in the maze) to put in each of the boxes not yet populated.
+If a number choice leads to breaking a rule, then we can't move forward on that path (wall in the maze).
+How might memory impact our decision of whether to use BFS or DFS?